ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 --- abstract

 This document defines an application profile of the Authentication and Authorization for Constrained Environments (ACE) framework, to enable secure group communication in the Publish-Subscribe (pub/sub) architecture for the Constrained Application Protocol (CoAP) \[draft-ietf-core-coap-pubsub\], where Publishers and Subscribers communicate through a broker.
 This profile relies on protocol-specific transport profiles of ACE to achieve communication security, server authentication, and proof-of-possession for a key owned by the Client and bound to an OAuth 2.0 Access Token.
-This document specifies the provisioning and enforcement of authorization information for Clients to act as Publishers and/or Subscribers, as well as the provisioning of keying material and security parameters that Client use for protecting end-to-end their communications through the broker.
+This document specifies the provisioning and enforcement of authorization information for Clients to act as Publishers and/or Subscribers, as well as the provisioning of keying material and security parameters that Clients use for protecting end-to-end their communications through the broker.

 Note to RFC Editor: Please replace "\[draft-ietf-core-coap-pubsub\]" with the RFC number of that document and delete this paragraph.
 --- middle

 # Introduction

-In the publish-subscribe (pub/sub) scenario, devices with limited reachability communicate via a broker, which enables store-and-forward messaging between these devices.
-This document specifies how to request, distribute and renew the keying material and configuration parameters to protect message exchanges for pub/sub communication, using {{I-D.ietf-ace-key-groupcomm}}, which expands from the ACE framework ({{RFC9200}}).
-Message exchanges among the participants as well as message formats and processing follow the specifications for provisioning and renewing keying material in group communication scenarios in {{I-D.ietf-ace-key-groupcomm}}.
+In a publish-subscribe (pub/sub) scenario, devices with limited reachability communicate via a broker, which enables store-and-forward messaging between these devices.
+This effectively enables a form of group communication, where all the Publishers and Subscribers participating in the same pub/sub topic are members of a same group associated with that topic.

+With a focus on the pub/sub architecture defined in {{I-D.ietf-core-coap-pubsub}} for the Constrained Application Protocol (CoAP) {{RFC7252}}, this document defines an application profile of the Authentication and Authorization for Constrained Environments (ACE) framework {{RFC9200}}, which enables pub/sub group communication where Publishers and Subscribers securely communicate through a broker using CoAP.

+Building on the message formats and processing defined in {{I-D.ietf-ace-key-groupcomm}}, this document specifies the provisioning and enforcement of authorization information for Clients to act as Publishers and/or Subscribers at the broker, as well as the provisioning of keying material and security parameters that Clients use for protecting end-to-end their communications via the broker.

+In order to protect the publication/subscription operations at the broker as well as the provisioning of keying material and security parameters, this profile relies on protocol-specific transport profiles of ACE to achieve communication security, server authentication, and proof-of-possession for a key owned by the Client and bound to an OAuth 2.0 Access Token.

+Furthermore, the content of published messages that are circulated by the broker is protected end-to-end between the corresponding Publisher and the intended Subscribers.
+To this end, this profile relies on COSE {{RFC9052}}{{RFC9053}} and on keying material provided to the Publishers and Subscribers participating in the same pub/sub topic.
+In particular, source authentication of published content is achieved by means of the corresponding Publisher signing such content with its own private key.

-The pub/sub communication using the Constrained Application Protocol (CoAP) {{RFC7252}} is specified in {{I-D.ietf-core-coap-pubsub}}.This document gives detailed specifications for CoAP pub/sub, and describes how it can be applicable to MQTT {{MQTT-OASIS-Standard-v5}}; similar adaptations can extend to other transport protocols as well.
+While this profile focuses on the pub/sub architecture for CoAP, this document also describes how it can be applicable to MQTT {{MQTT-OASIS-Standard-v5}}.
+Similar adaptations can also extend to further transport protocols and pub/sub architectures.

 ## Terminology